ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Rain showers likely before 1pm, then a chance of showers and thunderstorms.
-Partly sunny, with a high near 87.
+Mostly sunny, with a high near 87.
 Southwest wind
          12 to 15 mph, with gusts as high as 24 mph.<br></div>
    </p>
 </div>